gaehlerm/SoftwareEngineering/README.md

 A partial interface has the advantage of needing only a limited amount of maintenance for versioning, etc. On the other hand, there is the danger that the interface gets lost over time as programmers start working around it.

 It’s the architect’s job to figure out in the beginning where are what kind of interfaces required.
 He has to foresee the future.
 The YAGNI principle therefore doesn’t always hold for an architect.
 Because what if it turns out that we really needed that interface after all?

-// write something about structuring classes into a library.

-// Pretty much anything that holds for classes also holds for modules/libraries.
-Increase cohesion within a library and reduce coupling between libraries.
+Implementing an interface in existing code will be very expensive.

 ## Separate Libraries

+Increase cohesion within a library and reduce coupling between them.
+It's exactly the same principle as for classes, just on a higher level.

 In every bigger code base, you’ll have to work with several libraries.
 Some of them are developed internally, others are 3rd party libraries.
 There are many things to consider when making such choices.
 The very first question is: do you need another library?
 Or can you implement the required functionality within an existing library?
 There are some mechanisms that favor smaller or bigger libraries.

-// These rules were for domain models and not for libraries.
-Move it to the according location.
-Instead add the rules from Clean Architecture.

-Reasons favoring bigger libraries are:
--	Flow between user tasks is smoother when more is handled with a unified model
--	If is easier to understand one coherent model than two distinct ones plus mapping between them
--	Translation between two models can be difficult
--	Shared language fosters clear team communication

-Reasons favoring smaller libraries are:
--	Communication overhead between developers is reduced.
--	Continuous Integration is easier with smaller teams and code bases
--	Larger contexts may call for more versatile abstract models, requiring skills that are in short supply.

 These advantages for either sides lead to trade offs in library sizes.
 Generally, it is favorable to create a dedicated library if there is a corresponding opportunity.